neurodsp-tools/neurodsp/doc/glossary.rst

 Filters
 -------

-There are some available (paywalled) articles that present overviews and guides to filters, including:
+There are some available (pay-walled) articles that present overviews and guides to filters, including:

 - this `guide <https://doi.org/10.1016/j.jneumeth.2014.08.002>`_ on using filters for electrophysiological data
 - this `primer <https://doi.org/10.1016/j.neuron.2019.02.039>`_ on when, how, and why to use filters